neuropsychomancy/manifesto/README.md

 ## Training

-The goal of neuropsychomancy training is to develop hyperprecise priors allowing for a fast decision making and conclusion-reaching.
-Importantly, these hyperprecise priors are themselves govnerned by another set of priors in a hierarchical fashion, allowing for the flexibility and subtely required to reject and establish a new model if the evidence is inconclusive.
+The goal of neuropsychomancy training is to develop hyper-precise priors allowing for a fast and efficient decision-making and conclusion-reaching.
+Importantly, these hyper-precise priors are themselves governed by another set of priors in a hierarchical fashion, allowing for the flexibility and subtlety required to reject and establish a new model if the evidence is inconclusive.